-Many children suffer from allergies with the symptoms being relatively mild, however, at some point every school is likely to have at least one pupil who is severely allergic to a type of food or some other anaphylaxis trigger.
+Many children suffer from allergies and the symptoms of which are usually mild, however, at some point every school is likely to have at least one pupil who is severely allergic to a type of food or some other anaphylaxis trigger.

-Common causes include foods such as peanuts, tree nuts (e.g. almonds, walnuts, cashews, and Brazil nuts), sesame, fish, shellfish, dairy products, and eggs.
+Common causes include foods such as peanuts, tree nuts (e.g. almonds, walnuts, cashews, and Brazil nuts), sesame, fish, shellfish, dairy products and eggs.